-Most people with Parkinson's, and their carers, should have had their vaccination by now.
+People with Parkinson's, and their carers, should have been offered their vaccination by now.
 If not, check the current vaccination arrangements where you live:

 There is no charge for the vaccine and the NHS will not ask you to share any financial details.

 A spring booster programme delivering a 4th dose of the vaccine to those at highest risk started in March 2022.
 Not everyone with Parkinson's will be eligible for this booster.

 Testing and isolation

 Regular testing is being phased out across the UK and free general access to lateral flow tests will stop in April.
 If you would like to continue testing before visiting people who are at greater risk of coronavirus, you can purchase lateral flow tests from pharmacies.

 If you have symptoms of coronavirus or have tested positive, you are strongly encouraged to remain at home and limit your contact with others.
 People with Parkinson’s may be eligible for ongoing research trials into the effectiveness of antivirals, so should take a test if they start to display symptoms.

 To take part you will need to have a positive test result.
 More information about who can access tests can be found in the guidance for your country:

 Living with or caring for someone with Parkinson's